katzenyo/aws-sa-notes/AWS Solutions Architect Training/Serverless & Application Services/AWS Lambda.md

 >[!Warning] On the Exam
 > - 900s (15min) function timeout
 > 	- Any code that takes longer than 15 min to run can't be used with Lambda
+> - If Docker is mentioned, it means "not Lambda"

 - Function-as-a-Service (Faas) - short running & focused
 - Lambda function